rancher/docs/content/k3s/latest/en/installation/ha/_index.md

 >**Note:** You may wish to taint the master nodes.
 They will run the kubelet by default and be scheduleable.
 You can only add node labels and taints during the install process.
 If you wish to do this, use the `--node-taint` flag.
 For example `--node-taint key1=value1:NoExecute` the following examples do not include this flag.

+>If your master node pool will be auto-scaling, we recommend using the `--cluster-secret` flag instead of the default node-token.
+For example, this will make it easier to write user-data.
+The following examples include this optional flag.

 ```
-curl -fL https://get.k3s.io | sh -s - server --storage-endpoint='postgres://username:password@hostname:5432/dbname' --bootstrap-save
+curl -fL https://get.k3s.io | sh -s - server --storage-endpoint='postgres://username:password@hostname:5432/dbname' --cluster-secret='mysecret' --bootstrap-save
 ```
-Note: You may want to provide the password temporarily via a file or environment variable then destroy it or clear your bash history so the password is no longer exposed in plain text on the machine.
+Note: You may want to provide the database password and cluster-secret temporarily via a file or environment variable then destroy it or clear your bash history so the password is no longer exposed in plain text on the machine.
+The cluster-secret can contain any Unicode, although you should avoid single and double quotes and make sure the contents are terminal-friendly.

 On the second machine, run the following command.
 Since we ran the first node with the `--bootstrap-save` flag the second and any additional machines will now automatically bootstrap HA.